-For seven years I worked as a clinical psychologist and coordinator of an arts project for hospitalized patients that I idealized based on the work of Dr. Nise da Silveira and educator Maria Amélia Pereira.
+For seven years I worked in a hospital as a clinical psychologist and coordinator of an arts project that I idealized based on the work of Dr. Nise da Silveira and educator Maria Amélia Pereira.
 After that period, I enrolled, not by chance, in a drawing course.

 The drawing took me to a new perception of the world.
 I started to see the shades of a shadow, the relationships between forms and colors, as well as the beauty and the mystery of things under light and shadow.
 This delighted me.
 Drawing became a way of expressing what I saw and felt.